-A proper season start-up regimen will safeguard your attractions to make sure they operate the way they are intended to do so.
-Before the gates open, the park and its equipment may require repairs or upgrades and it's important to think of these requirements ahead of time to ensure there is enough time put aside to complete all necessary repairs before opening day.
+A proper season start-up regimen will safeguard your attractions to make sure they operate the way they are intended.
+Before the gates open, the park and its equipment may require repairs or upgrades and it's important to think ahead to ensure there is enough time put aside to complete all necessary repairs before opening day.